ntwiles/nala/README.md

 single-line (`//`) and multi-line (`/* */`) comments, which are imperfect.
 Embedding comment sequences inside strings (for example) will result in a portion of the string being stripped during preprocessing which in turn will cause a parse error.

+## Questions / Contact

+You can find my contact information on my [github profile](https://github.com/ntwiles), please feel free to get in touch regarding Nala.